-Welcome to www.SolsticeNYC.com, the private practice website of Alexander E. Storch, MD—board certified in psychiatry and licensed and registered to practice medicine in the state of New York.
+Welcome to SolsticeNYC.com; the private practice website of Alexander E. Storch, MD—a diplomate of the American Board of Psychiatry and Neurology, a member Board of the American Board of Medical Specialties; licensed and registered to practice medicine in the State of New York.
 Please click on a category below for more information.

 Comprehensive Medical Evaluation